neo77/sketchviz-clone/README.md

 ## Save/Load Functionality

 - **Save Code**: Click "Save Code" to download your current Graphviz code as a .dot file with custom filename
+  - Prompts for filename input (without extension)
+  - Automatically adds .dot extension if not present
+  - Sanitizes filename by removing invalid characters
+  - Uses timestamp as default if no filename provided
 - **Load Code**: Click "Load Code" to upload and load a .dot, .gv, or .txt file
 - **Supported Formats**: .dot (Graphviz), .gv (Graphviz), .txt (plain text)
 - **Auto-render**: Loaded code is automatically rendered upon successful loading